 Never despise the mundane.
 Embrace it.
 Unwrap it like a gift.
 And be one of the rare few who looks deeper than just the surface. – Lysa TerKeurst The Best Yes

 I’ve been a daydreamer for as long as I can remember.
-I’ve dreamed of fanciful trips, impossible adventures, and whirlwind romances.
-And sometimes I’ve become so ensconced in my imaginary world that I had a hard time deciphering between my dreams and reality.
-Oh, the life of a writer.
+There’ve been times I’ve become so ensconced in my imaginary world that I had a hard time deciphering between my dreams and reality.
+(Probably shouldn’t share that, huh?)

 Although my ability to create a story out of nothing has made monotonous car rides and workouts enjoyable, it also has two major downsides.

 - I can turn a molehill into a mountain in .4 seconds.